bschwartz10/fftm/README.md

 Team - Represents one team
 - Renders HTML table with stat categories
-- Creates a Player component which a JSON object
+- Creates a Player component from a JSON object

 Player - Represents one player
 - Fills each row of the Team table with a player